MelvisNgemeNdie/Customer-Segmentation-Analysis/README.md

 - New customers dominate the dataset (over 70%), suggesting strong acquisition but potential retention challenges.
 - Regular customers are limited, which might indicate drop-offs before loyalty is built.
 - VIP customers are the smallest group, but nurturing them could generate higher revenue per customer.
+  ## Recommendations & Next Moves
+  - Retention Programs for New Customers

+Launch welcome campaigns and onboarding journeys to convert new customers into regulars.

+Offer first-purchase discounts, email nurturing, and app notifications to reduce churn risk.

+- Loyalty Programs for Regular Customers

+Introduce point-based rewards or tier upgrades to encourage repeat purchases.

+Personalized promotions (based on purchase history) can help move them toward the VIP segment.

+- VIP Customer Engagement

+Provide exclusive perks (priority service, early access to products, dedicated support).

+Encourage referrals from VIPs to acquire high-value new customers.

+- Customer Lifecycle Monitoring

+Continuously track how customers move between segments (e.g., New → Regular → VIP).

+Use churn prediction models to flag customers at risk of dropping off early.